-Poisoning may occur by ingesting, injecting, inhaling, or absorbing a harmful substance or a substance in harmful quantities.
+Poisoning may occur by ingesting, injecting, inhaling or absorbing a harmful substance or a substance in harmful quantities.
 Due to the magnitude and multiplicity of agents that are toxic or could be used as toxins, this protocol focuses on a general approach to the patient who has taken an overdose or has been exposed to a toxic agent.
 The substance container may have vital information for resuscitation of a poisoned patient.
 Communication with Medical Control is the best way to obtain rapid and accurate advice on treatment guidelines for specific substances.

-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
 Also of importance is to attempt to identify the substance (drug or poison) that that was involved.

 - 1. Consider possible scene & patient contamination and follow agency safety procedures. - 2.
 Render initial care in accordance with the Routine Patient Care Protocol. - 3.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
 If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to \geq 94%. - 4.
+If \leq 89% apply nasal cannula at 2-6 LPM.
+If unable to increase \geq 94% move to 15 LPM via NRM. - 4.
 Narcan: 2mg IN if suspected narcotic overdose and respiratory rate/ effort is insufficient.
-May repeat in 2-3 minutes to a maximum dose of 4 mg if no response.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
-Narcan: 2mg IN/ IM if suspected narcotic overdose and respiratory rate/ effort is insufficient.
-May repeat in 2-3 minutes to a maximum dose of 4 mg if no response. - 3.
-Apply Waveform Capnography (if equipped). - 4.
-Initiate Paramedic Care intercept if needed and transport as soon as possible.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+Narcan: 2mg IN/ IM if suspected narcotic overdose and respiratory rate/ effort is insufficient. - 3.
+Apply Waveform Capnography (if equipped).